 Everyone with me then?
 Ok, let’s get into it…

-Within the last couple of weeks we have seen major announcements from both Canon and Nikon.
+In the couple of weeks prior to writing this article we have seen major announcements from both Canon and Nikon.
 The new Nikon D850 appears, on paper, to be the most exciting DSLR that has ever been launched.
 It combines the speed of the Nikon D5’s autofocus system with a fast frame rate and a near-50MP sensor.
 Not only that, but it also introduces new features such as a BSI sensor, 8k timelapse mode plus a unique and innovative focus stacking feature that has macro and product photographers foaming at the mouth.
 More than any other camera I have seen, this really does have something for everyone.
 Nikon has a good track record with high ISO performance and dynamic range capabilities so I’m sure this is going to be a great performer.

 Whilst Canon didn’t launch a new DSLR this week, they did add to their already burgeoning lens lineup with not one, but four new L-Series lenses.
 An 85mm f/1.4 L IS, and a trio of new tilt-shift macro lenses (50mm, 90mm, 135mm).

-This pair of releases from the two brands in question really underlined their relative strengths to me.
+This pair of releases from the two brands in question really underlined their relative strengths to me, and was the catalyst to finally offering some thought on this whole topic.
 Nikon has been the high ISO king for some time, and the Nikon D810 set new standards for the dynamic range we can expect from a DSLR.
 Canon always seems to be playing catch-up when it comes to cameras, and not in a way that can simply be explained away by opposing release schedules.
 They seem content to simply try and match the best existing competition, rather than sticking their necks out with major new innovations.
-The 5D Mark IV is a great camera, and I was overjoyed to read about, and then experience the improved dynamic range that it got by using new sensor technology.
+The 5D Mark IV is a great camera and I was overjoyed to read about, and then experience the improved dynamic range that it (finally) got by using new sensor technology.
 It was a night and day difference to the 5D Mark III in that area, but it still didn’t reach the DR of a several-year-old Nikon camera.

 So why am I still a Canon user then?
 I’d love to shoot with a Nikon D850, but there’s still one big thing that’s keeping me loyal to Canon: Lenses.